 The St. John's Outreach Ministry has been in existence and active for many years under different names.
 During that time, assistance has been provided to those in need in the areas of medical, utilities, food, clothing, transportation and many other areas.
 Funding for these services is provided to the society basically from parishioner contributions to the “poor boxes” as well as direct donations.

-Our Fall Breavement Ministry Sessions will begin on Tuesday, Sept.
-19, 2017.
+Our Spring Breavement Ministry Sessions will begin on Tuesday, March 12, 2019.

 We will meet in the Parish Hall at 7:00pm.